coffmanjrp/js-weather-app/README.md

 Create js/key.js file and set your API_KEY variable in it.

 ```
-const API_KEY = "your api key in here";
+const API_KEY = "your api key here";
 ```

 OR

-Write over API_KEY to your api key in script.js
+Write over API_KEY to your api key in js/script.js

 ```
 const apiKey = API_KEY;
 ```

-and delete the tag below in index.html
+and delete the tag below in the index.html

 ```
 <script src="js/key.js"></script>